arcolife/multivm_db_bench/README.md

 __IMPORTANT__

-Next time you run `automate_sysbench.sh` after maybe changing an aio mode, sysbench setup won't be installed again, but would only be cleaned.
+Next time, you run `automate_sysbench.sh` after maybe changing AIO_MODE, sysbench/mariadb setup won't be installed again, but would only be cleaned up.
-But if you wanna forcefully reinstall sysbench, be sure to interchange commands to call `multivm_setup_initiate.py` inside `automate_sysbench.sh` near the end of the script, to add a `1` at the end.
+But if you wanna forcefully reinstall sysbench, be sure to update `REINSTALL_OPTION=1` in `multivm.config`.

 __NOTE__: